 - The answer lies in Equity Theory.
 Importantly we arrive at our measure of fairness - Equity - by comparing our balance of effort and reward, and other factors of give and take - the ratio of input and output - with the balance or ratio enjoyed by other people, whom we deem to be relevant reference points or examples ('referent' others).

 Crucially this means that Equity does not depend on our input-to-output ratio alone - it depends on our comparison between our ratio and the ratio of others.

 - In practice, this helps to explain why people are so strongly affected by the situations (and views and gossip) of colleagues, friends, partners etc., in establishing their own personal sense of fairness or equity in their work situations.

 Adams' Equity Theory is, therefore, a far more complex and sophisticated motivational model than merely assessing effort (inputs) and reward (outputs).

-It also explains why giving one person a promotion or pay-rise can have a demotivating effect on others.
+- It also explains why giving one person a promotion or a pay rise can have a demotivating effect on others.

 Remember also that words like efforts and rewards, or work and pay, are an over-simplification - hence Adams' use of the terms inputs and outputs, which more aptly cover all aspects of what a person gives, sacrifices, tolerates, invests, etc., into their work situation, and all aspects of what a person receives and benefits from in their work and wider career, as they see it.